stacklane/docs/🗄/Article/controllers/forms.md

 # Overview

-All models have a corresponding Form type.
+All models have a corresponding *default* Form type.
 For example a `Product` model also has a `Product.Form`.
 This may be thought of a singleton for the current user, request, and response.